Omaha Public Library

 Omaha Public Library is the public library system of the city of Omaha, Nebraska.
-A library association was founded in 1857, but the library board was not appointed until 1877.
-In 1895, the library became one of the first six in the nation to create a children's section.
-There are 12 libraries in the system.
+The system was founded in 1872, but was not city owned and did not have a library board until 1877.
+There are 13 libraries in the system.

 History

-In 1857, the Omaha Library Association was formed, folding after three years.
-In 1872, a tiny library was opened on the second floor of the Simpson Carriage factory at 14th & Dodge Street.
-In 1877, the Omaha City Council appointed a library board, which levied a tax to create Omaha Public Library.
+The original Omaha Public Library opened in 1872 in the second floor of the Simpson Carriage factory at 14th & Dodge Street.
+Before 1877, the library was owned by the Omaha Library Association.
+However, in 1877, the Omaha City Council appointed a library board, which levied a tax to create Omaha Public Library.
 They immediately accepted 4,500 books from the disbanded association as a gift.

 Real estate tycoon Byron Reed donated land and his vast collection of coins, books and manuscripts to the library in the early 1890s, and in 1894, Omaha Public Library opened in its first permanent home at 18th and Harney.
 A year later, Omaha Public Library became one of the first six public libraries in the nation to create a separate children's section.
-A new central library called the W. Dale Clark Library opened at 14th and Farnam Streets in 1977 across from the Gene Leahy Mall.

-Of the 12 libraries in the system, the W. Dale Clark Library houses the largest collection, including 7,000 genealogy books; 2,000 photos of the 1898 Trans-Mississippi International Exposition; a cuneiform collection; thousands of old postcards; and a rich collection of Omaha and Nebraska history resources.

-Mildred L. Batchelder, Namesake of the American Library Association award given to the publisher of a translated children's book was formerly a librarian at an Omaha Library.
-One of her stated goals in her work, which was encouraging the translation of children's books from around the world, was "to eliminate barriers to understanding between people of different cultures, races, nations, and languages."
+In 1977, the library system moved its central location to the W. Dale Clark Library.

+The W. Dale Clark Library was demolished in 2022.
+Following its demolition, the library announced plans to move its central location to Central Omaha with the new Omaha Central Public Library, which is currently under construction and is planned to open in 2026.